Need personalized guidance? Start with a free consultation to understand the complete process tailored to your specific requirements.

 What is a Mainland Company in Dubai, UAE?

-A mainland company is a business licensed by the Department of Economic Development (DED) in Dubai.
-It allows you to operate anywhere in the UAE without restrictions on location or clientele.
+A mainland company is an onshore business entity licensed by the Department of Economy and Tourism (DET) in Dubai.
+It allows entrepreneurs to conduct business both within the UAE and internationally without any trade limitations.

 Unlike free zone companies—often limited to specific zones or foreign trade—mainland companies can serve local clients and even bid for government contracts.